ajay9505/clg_project/README.md

 # clg_project
-Redesign and apply update to studied college website
+Redesign and apply update on our studied college website